EdOates84/EdOates84.github.io/phase-1_update.md

 }]
 ```

-I have tested the code in hpc cluster with some of inputs and the code is perfectly working there without any issues.
+I have tested the code on the HPC cluster with some inputs, and the code is perfectly working there without any issues.
+As of now, there is no point in running our code to the whole gallina dataset because that took a lot of time, and that is not worth doing because we already know that our algorithm is not that good, which I proved in my last blog update and also attached the picture of results.
+So the algorithm required some changes.
+After this, we can run it on the whole dataset once we get the expected output.